freshuno/Video-Object-Segmentation/README.md

-# 🎥 Object Segmentation in Video – Project (VIRAT + Mask R-CNN)
+# 🎥 Object Segmentation in Video

 A system for object segmentation and tracking in video sequences using selected deep learning models (Mask R-CNN, DeepLab, MiVOS, PReMVOS).
-Currently tested on the **VIRAT** dataset.

 ---